satendrapalsingh/tajsecurity1/README.md

 ***Work In Progress***

-This is a single page website that I did for Taj Security Agency sometime back. http://tajsecurity.in/
+This is a single page website that I did for Taj Security Agency sometime back.

+http://tajsecurity.in/

-This is the development version, now being rewritten in react & semantic-ui.
+This repository hosts the development version, now being rewritten in react & semantic-ui.

 __To Do__
 - [ ] Clean up the css, remove unnecesary style rules